Beyond universality in random matrix theory: Beyond universality

 In both cases, we consider the simplest random matrix ensembles that are called Gaussian divisible, that is whose entries can be described as the convolution of a distribution by the Gaussian law.
-To be more precise, we consider the so-called Gaussian-divisible ensembles, also known as Johansson-Laguerre and Johansson-Wigner ensembles.
+To be more precise, we consider the so-called Gaussian-divisible ensembles, also known as Johansson--Laguerre and Johansson--Wigner ensembles.
 These ensembles, defined hereafter, have been first considered in \cite{Joh} and have the remarkable property that the induced joint eigenvalue density can be computed.
-It is given in terms of the Itzykson-Zuber-Harich-Chandra integral.
+It is given in terms of the Itzykson--Zuber--Harich--Chandra integral.
 From such a formula, saddle point analysis allows to study the local statistics of the eigenvalues.
+In \cite{GTT}, this idea was used to bound the rate of convergence of the partition function of Gaussian divisible ensemble toward their limit by the inverse of the dimension to the power $2/3$.
+We precise this study by showing that at the hard edge or in the bulk, this error is in fact of the order of the inverse of the dimension and give the explicit form of this error, and in particular its dependency on the fourth moment.
 It turns out that in both cases under study, the contribution of the fourth moment to the local statistics can be inferred from the fluctuations of the one-point correlation function, that is of the mean linear statistics of Wigner and Wishart random matrices.
 The covariance of the latter is well known, since \cite{KKP}, to depend on the fourth moments, from which our results follow.

-\section{Discussion and Simulations}
+\section{Discussion and simulations}

-\subsection{Preliminaries: Real Kurtosis}
+\subsection{Preliminaries: Real kurtosis}

 We will only consider distributions whose real and imaginary parts are independent and are identically distributed.